Wieferich prime: Connection with Mersenne and Fermat primes

 A prime divisor p of M_{q}, where q is prime, is a Wieferich prime if and only if p^{2} divides M_{q}.

 Thus, a Mersenne prime cannot also be a Wieferich prime.
 A notable open problem is to determine whether or not all Mersenne numbers of prime index are square-free.
 If q is prime and the Mersenne number M_{q} is not square-free, that is, there exists a prime p for which p^{2} divides M_{q}, then p is a Wieferich prime.
 Therefore, if there are only finitely many Wieferich primes, then there will be at most finitely many Mersenne numbers with prime index that are not square-free.
 Rotkiewicz showed a related result: if there are infinitely many square-free Mersenne numbers, then there are infinitely many non-Wieferich primes.

 Similarly, if p is prime and p^{2} divides some Fermat number F_{n} = 22^{n} + 1, then p must be a Wieferich prime.

-In fact, there exists a natural number n and a prime p that p^{2} divides $\Phi_n(2)$ (where $\Phi_n(x)$ is the n-th cyclotomic polynomial) if and only if p is a Wieferich prime.
-For example, 1093^{2} divides $\Phi_{364}(2)$, 3511^{2} divides $\Phi_{1755}(2)$.
-Mersenne and Fermat numbers are just special situations of $\Phi_n(2)$.
-Thus, if 1093 and 3511 are only two Wieferich primes, then all $\Phi_n(2)$ are square-free except $\Phi_{364}(2)$ and $\Phi_{1755}(2)$ (In fact, when there exists a prime p which p^{2} divides some $\Phi_n(2)$, then it is a Wieferich prime); and clearly, if $\Phi_n(2)$ is a prime, then it cannot be Wieferich prime.
-(Any odd prime p divides only one $\Phi_n(2)$ and n divides p − 1, and if and only if the period length of 1/p in binary is n, then p divides $\Phi_n(2)$.
-Besides, if and only if p is a Wieferich prime, then the period length of 1/p and 1/p^{2} are the same (in binary).
-Otherwise, this is p times than that.)

 For the primes 1093 and 3511, it was shown that neither of them is a divisor of any Mersenne number with prime index nor a divisor of any Fermat number, because 364 and 1755 are neither prime nor powers of 2.